Support — child

 Tax Matters Toolkit (Canadian Bar Association)

-Two-part online resource that explains the tax rules that apply when you separate or divorce.
+Online resource that explains the tax rules that apply when you separate or divorce.
 Topics include spousal and child support, pensions, RRSPs and RRIFs, and child benefits, deductions, and credits.
 Includes many links to general resources and government forms.